 Education and health are two of the main focus of the provincial government.
 Compared to other regions, Bicol has the most number of school and medical institutions as a ratio of its population.
 The provincial government aims for one college graduate for every family.
 Among its premier institutions are:

 BICOL UNIVERSITY (BU) is a state university in Albay.
-Bicol University offers 67 degree programs with varying number of specializations spread into 14 academic units: Agriculture and Forestry (CAF) in Guinobatan; Education (CE) in Daraga,; Engineering (CENG) and Industrial Technology (CIT) in EM’s Barrio, also referred as the East Campus; Polangui Campus (PC) in Polangui, Albay; Tabaco Campus (TC) in Tabaco, Albay; and across the Legazpi main campus are the Graduate School (GS); Science (CS); Arts and Letters (CAL); Social Sciences and Philosophy (CSSP); Business, Economics and Management (CBEM); Nursing (CN); Open University (OU); and the Institute of Physical Education, Sports and Recreation (IPESR).
+Bicol University offers 80 degree programs with varying number of specializations spread into 18 academic units: Agriculture and Forestry (CAF) in Guinobatan; Education (CE); College of Social Sciences and Philosophy (CSSP); College of Business, Economics and Management (CBEM) in Daraga,; College of Engineering (CENG), College of Industrial Technology (CIT) and Institute of Architecture (IA) in EM’s Barrio, also referred as the East Campus; Polangui Campus (PC) in Polangui, Albay; Tabaco Campus (TC) in Tabaco, Albay; and across the Legazpi main campus are the Graduate School (GS); College of Science (CS); College of Arts and Letters (CAL); College of Nursing (CN); Open University (OU); Institute of Physical Education, Sports and Recreation (IPESR); College of Medicine (CM) and the College of Law (CL).

-BICOL REGIONAL TRAINING & TEACHERS HOSPITAL (BRTTH): Founded in 1918 by the Americans, it soon became the Albay Provincial Hospital.
+BICOL REGIONAL TRAINING & TEACHING HOSPITAL (BRTTH): Founded in 1918 by the Americans, it soon became the Albay Provincial Hospital and was turned over by Provincial Government of Albay to the Department of Health later on.
 It was occupied by the Japanese forces during the war, destroyed by typhoons several times, it was designated in February 1973, as a training and teaching hospital.
-In 1994 the hospital services was upgraded into a tertiary regional training and teaching hospital to be called Bicol Regional Training and Teaching Hospital.
+In 1994 the hospital services were upgraded into a tertiary regional training and teaching hospital to be called Bicol Regional Training and Teaching Hospital.
 The hospital has the capability for curative, diagnostic and rehabilitative services.
 It is a venue of quality training of medical and other paramedical personnel.
 It ventures into scientific researches along lines of prevalent diseases in the region.
 It adopts a social philosophy of community involvement as part of the hospital’s health advocacy program, focused on the hospital as a center for wellness.

-The GREEN ZONE is basically eco-tourism, highlighting its natural resources and nature formations, such as natural habitats, waterfalls, caves, beaches, and ecoparks.
+ECOTOURISM – highlighting its natural resources and nature formations, such as natural habitats, waterfalls, caves, beaches, and Eco parks.
 Mountain climbing, rafting and boat rides, flora and fauna interactions are also included here.

-The SILK ROAD takes the visitors to trade and souvenir centers where the best native products are displayed and are sold, including abaka handcrafted products, pottery, woven fabrics, cuttlery, precious and semiprecious stones, and art products.
+CRAFTS AND PRODUCTS – takes the visitors to trade and souvenir centers where the best native products are displayed and are sold, including abaca handcrafted products, pottery, woven fabrics, cutlery, precious and semiprecious stones, and art products.

-Of course there are the usual cultural attractions such as the Festivals, the theme parks, the shopping complexes, recreation and amusement centers, mountain and sea resorts.
+Of course there are the usual cultural attractions such as the Festivals, the theme parks, the shopping complexes, recreation and amusement centers, mountains and resorts.